Cinema

 CINE 204 Introduction to Filmmaking Laboratory (Unit: 1)

-Prerequisites: Restricted to Cinema majors with sophomore standing or above; concurrent enrollment in CINE 202*; or consent of the instructor.
+Prerequisites: Restricted to Cinema majors; concurrent enrollment in CINE 202*; or permission of the instructor.

 CINE 211 Film History I (Units: 3)

-Prerequisites: Restricted to Cinema majors and minors with sophomore standing or above or consent of the instructor.
+Prerequisite: Restricted to Cinema majors and minors; or permission of the instructor.

 CINE 212 Film History II (Units: 3)

-Prerequisites: Restricted to Cinema majors and minors with sophomore standing or above or consent of the instructor.
+Prerequisite: Restricted to Cinema majors and minors; or permission of the instructor.

 CINE 303GW Writing About Cinema - GWAR (Units: 3)

-Prerequisites: Restricted to upper-division Cinema majors and minors; GE Area A2; CINE 200*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or consent of the instructor.
+Prerequisites: Restricted to upper-division Cinema majors and minors; GE Area A2; CINE 200*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or permission of the instructor.

 Course Attributes: